Winner winner, basil pesto dinner.

 - Do not use regular parmesan.
 Use the real-deal, aged Parmigiano-Reggiano.
 And pecorino-Toscano — don’t tell Laboa I said this — can be substituted with the more common pecorino-Romano cheese, which you may see branded as Locatelli at the store.
 This tastes saltier, though, so use a pinch less salt.

-If you want to go for the gold and make this recipe to the exact specifications, here is where you can source the ingredients:
+If you want to go for the gold and make the world’s best basil pesto recipe to the exact specifications, here is where you can source the ingredients:

 - Italian or Portugese pine nuts, or pignoli: Nuts.com or Gustiamo